ooni/ooni.org/content/post/mali-disruptions-amid-2018-election.md

 categories: ["report"]
 ---

-Two days ago, Malians went to the polls to vote in [presidential elections](http://www.africanews.com/2018/07/26/mali-2018-presidential-election-top-10-facts/) and [reported](https://twitter.com/Internet_SF/status/1023883426208915456) that social media was inaccessible.
+Two days ago, on 29th July 2018, Malians went to the polls to vote in [presidential elections](http://www.africanews.com/2018/07/26/mali-2018-presidential-election-top-10-facts/) and [reported](https://twitter.com/Internet_SF/status/1023883426208915456) that social media was inaccessible.

 This is _not_ the first time that social media is reportedly blocked in Mali.